 - Avoid making negative or unflattering comments about other people by remembering that your comments influence people’s views of you.

-Sometimes figuratively (and sometimes literally) I bite my tongue when I am on the verge of saying something negative.
-I do so knowing that quelling the urge to speak my mind on impulse helps me show consideration for others, uphold my values, and maintain my reputation.
+Sometimes figuratively (and sometimes literally), I bite my tongue when I am on the verge of saying something negative.
+I do so knowing that quelling the urge to speak my mind on impulse helps me show consideration for others, upholds my values, and maintains my reputation.

 You can build a reputation that commands respect by refusing to speak negatively of others in all circumstances—regardless of who is or isn’t present.

 Load Disqus Comments